 Yet the 20th Century saw the rise of the automotive industry and roadway development, and suddenly the railroads weren't the only way to get somewhere.
 Many towns that had been planted the century before were progressing and growing.
 Many more had disappeared off the map entirely.
 The industry needed new ideas to stay relevant with regard to passenger traffic.

-That being said, railroads also created smaller venues to attract visitors.
-One example of this is Ravinia Park in Highland Park, Illinois, which is still around today as the largest outdoor music festival in the United States.
+These were long distance trains, however, and smaller operations also used amusements on a smaller scale to replicate the success that the National Park System had on the railroads.
+Interurban lines often would create parks along their routes to drive traffic, which often operated at a loss.
+The real estate interests were where the real money was made, and thus many of these parks have long since closed down.
+One example of a surviving park is Ravinia Park in Highland Park, Illinois, which is still around today as the largest outdoor music festival in the United States.
 The brain child of the A.C Frost Company, the park was designed to lure visitors onto the Chicago & Milwaukee Electric Railway, which would later become the North Shore Line.
 While the line would ultimately be abandoned in the 1950's, Ravinia was created in 1904 and still attracts tons of visitors today.
 In fact, a benefactor of this park was also the Chicago & Northwestern Railway, and later the Union Pacific, as trains still stop at Ravinia Park today on Metra's Union Pacific North Line.

 |Kennywood: Image - tripsavvy.com|

 What was built as Lake Park on the shores of the Great Salt Lake by the Denver & Rio Grande Western